A little-known order of former Congress Minister Arjun Singh who blocked the excavation at the Ram Janmabhoomi site

 For five long days, I answered the hailstorm of questions hurled at me by the pro-Babri Masjid lawyers backing my replies up with inscriptional evidence…then I returned to Lucknow again and for two and half days, answered a fresh set of questions.
 But the sad fact is that despite all this hard work, I am unaware of the status of my evidence and am unable to understand why the court’s judgement has still not come out.

-As we now know, the said judgement of the Allahabad High Court was delivered in September 2012.
+As we now know, the said judgement of the Allahabad High Court was delivered in September 2010.
 By all accounts, this 8000-page judgement is truly a judicial feat of Himalayan proportions.
-To confess, I’ve only read parts of it but I’ve read enough to draw an honest, reasonable conclusion that it is in many ways an encyclopaedia of Indian history culture and civilisation drawing from such diverse sources as geography, archeology, epigraphy, linguistics, our epics and Puranas as well as copious accounts from foreign travellers written in different languages.
+The judgment is in many ways an encyclopaedia of Indian history culture and civilisation drawing from such diverse sources as geography, archeology, epigraphy, linguistics, our epics and Puranas as well as copious accounts from foreign travellers written in different languages.

 But the judgement is hugely significant for another reason.
 As the good Professor R Vaidyanathan astutely observes, the judgement exposes the dubious credentials of